Grokzen/redis-py-cluster/docs/upgrading.rst

 In 1.1.0 and prior, you could use `pipeline_use_threads` flag to tell the client to perform queries to the different nodes in parallel via threads.
 We exposed this as a flag because using threads might have been risky and we wanted people to be able to disable it if needed.

-With this release we figured out how to get parallelization of the commands without the need for threads.
+With this release we figured out how parallelize commands without the need for threads.
 We write to all the nodes before reading from them, essentially multiplexing the connections (but without the need for complicated socket multiplexing).
 We found this approach to be faster and more scalable as more nodes are added to the cluster.

 That means we don't need the `pipeline_use_threads` flag anymore, or the `use_threads` flag that could be passed into the instantiation of the pipeline object itself.